Diversified Gold, Lithium and Iron Ore Portfolio In Western Australia and Nevada

 Pilbara Gold and Lithium Projects

-Macarthur Minerals owns 16 exploration licenses that collectively make up 1,300 square kilometers in Western Australia’s Pilbara region, known for its emerging conglomerate gold rush.
-While these properties were originally purchased with lithium exploration in mind, Macarthur Minerals has since used historical data to identify that some of the exploration licenses are also highly prospective for conglomerate gold, gold and lithium mineralization.
+Macarthur Minerals owns 18 exploration licenses that collectively make up 325 square kilometers in Western Australia’s Pilbara region, known for its emerging conglomerate gold rush.
+While these properties were originally purchased with lithium exploration in mind, Macarthur Minerals has analysed historical data to identify that some of the exploration licenses are also highly prospective for conglomerate gold and – gold mineralization.

 Interest in the Pilbara region has grown significantly in the last year following the discovery of gold nuggets in conglomerate resembling those found in the Witwatersrand Basin.
 The discovery, made by Artemis Resources, has spurred a gold rush in the Pilbara that has attracted a number of major companies, including Novo Resources Corp (TSXV:NVO) and Kirkland Lake Gold Ltd (TSX:KL, ASX:KLA).